simon-ritchie/apysc/docs_src/source/trace.md

 # Trace interface

-This page will explain the `trace` function interface.
+This page explains the `trace` function interface.

 ## What interface is this?

-The `trace` function interface will display any message on the browser console.
-This behaves like the JavaScript `console.log` function.
+The `trace` function interface displays any message on the browser console.
+This interface behaves like the JavaScript `console.log` function.

 ## Basic usage

 The `trace` function can accept any number of arguments and various value types.

-The following example will draw the rectangle and if you click it, the message will be displayed on the browser console (please press the F12 key).
+The following example draws the rectangle.
+When clicking the rectangle, the handler displays the message on the browser console (please press the F12 key).

 ```py
 # runnable